-Only answer yes if this is a subsequent franking account tax return that is being lodged because either:
+Only answer YES if this is a subsequent franking account tax return that is being lodged because either:

-- the corporate tax entity has received a refund of income tax that affects its FDT liability - see A refund of income tax affecting a franking deficit tax liability on page 5, or - the corporate tax entity is a late balancing entity that - elected to have its FDT liability determined on 30 June - was required to lodge a franking account tax return on or before 31 July 2008 disclosing an FDT liability, and - has an OFT liability or an obligation to disclose a significant variation in its benchmark franking percentage.
+- the corporate tax entity has received a refund of income tax that affects its FDT liability: see A refund of income tax affecting a franking deficit tax liability on page 5, or - the corporate tax entity is a late balancing entity that - elected to have its FDT liability determined on a 30 June basis - was required to lodge a franking account tax return on or before 31 July 2012 disclosing an FDT liability, and - has an OFT liability or an obligation to disclose a significant variation in its benchmark franking percentage.

-If this is a subsequent franking account tax return for the income year, print X in the Yes box at this question; otherwise print X in the No box.
+If this is a subsequent franking account tax return for the income year, print ${\bf X}$ in the ${\bf Yes}$ box at this question; otherwise print ${\bf X}$ in the ${\bf No}$ box.

-For more information, see Over-franking tax on page 8 and section C, Significant variation in benchmark franking percentage on page 9.
+For more information, see Over-franking tax on page 8; and Significant variation in benchmark franking percentage on page 9, section C.